ThePyrotechnic/playback-guy/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Setup

+The bot expects a `secret.key` file with the bot's secret key to be in the directory that the script is launched from

 ## Dependencies

 - rust/cargo (required to build songbird-py)